makrai/notes/wu2404-ReFT-repr-finetun.md

 # 1 Intro

-* Pretrained language models (LMs) are frequently finetuned to adapt them to new domains or tasks [Dai and Le, 2015].
-With finetuning,
+* Pretrained language models (LMs) are frequently finetuned to adapt them to new domains or tasks [Dai and Le, 2015]
   * a single base model can be adapted to a variety of tasks given only small amounts of in-domain data.
 However, finetuning large LMs is expensive
-* Parameter-efficient finetuning (PEFT) methods propose to address the high costs of full finetuning by updating a small number of weights.
-This
+* Parameter-efficient finetuning (PEFT) methods propose to address the high costs of full finetuning by updating a small number of weights
-  * reduces memory usage and training time, and PEFTs achieve similar performance to full finetuning in many settings [Hu+ 2023]
+  * reduces memory usage and training time
+  * similar performance to full finetuning in many settings [Hu+ 2023]
   * current SOTA PEFTs modify weights rather than representations
 * representations encode rich semantic information, suggesting that editing representations might be a more powerful alternative to weight updates
 * we pursue this hypothesis by developing and motivating Representation Finetuning (ReFT).
 Instead of adapting model weights
   * train interventions that manipulate a small fraction of model reprs in order to steer model behaviors to solve downstream tasks at inference
   * drop-in replacements for weight-based PEFTs
 * recent work in LM interpretability intervenes on representations to
   * find faithful causal mechanisms [Geiger+ 2023b] and to
   * steer model behaviours at inference time [Turner+ 2023, Li+ 2024]
 * a generalisation of the representation-editing work of Wu+ [2024a], Turner+ [2023], and Zou+ [2023], see appendix B for details
 * a strong and highly efficient instance of the ReFT family that we call Low-rank Linear Subspace ReFT (LoReFT)
   * a parametrisation of ReFT that intervenes on hidden representations in the linear subspace spanned by a low-rank projection matrix,
   * building directly on the distributed alignment search (DAS) method (Geiger+ [2023b] and Wu+ [2023])
 * We also identify an ablation of this method (DiReFT) that trades some performance for increased efficiency
-* We evaluate our ReFTs on LLaMA-family models and small-scale LMs against existing PEFTs on standard benchmarks from
+* We evaluate our ReFTs on LLaMA-family models and small-scale LMs against existing PEFTs on standard benchmarks
-  * four domains: commonsense reasoning, arithmetic reasoning, instruction-following, and natural language understanding.
-Compared to
+  * four domains: commonsense reasoning, arithmetic reasoning, instruction-following, and natural language understanding
   * LoReFT uses 15×–65× times fewer parameters than LoRA while achieving SOTA performance on commonsense reasoning, instruction-following, and NLU against the strongest PEFTs

 # 2 Related work

-## Parameter-efficient finetuning methods (PEFTs) train a fraction
+## Parameter-efficient finetuning methods (PEFTs) train a fract of the params

 * We classify PEFTs into three categories: